Gas Fireplace Repair & Maintenance Services in DC, MD & VA

-We are fully licensed, bonded and insured to provide gas fireplace repair services.
-Not only that, but we are also licensed by WSSC in Maryland as a Master Plumber and Gasfitter to work on gas fireplaces.
+We are fully licensed, bonded, and insured to provide gas fireplace repair services.
+We are also licensed by WSSC in Maryland as a Master Plumber and Gasfitter to work on gas fireplaces.
 Our job is to help keep your building warm and safe with the highest quality services available.

 Contact us to request gas fireplace repair today.

 - Tripped circuit breaker: Some gas fireplaces need electricity to power on.
 Check your breaker box and reset any tripped breakers you find.

-- Improper thermostat settings: The thermostat may simply need an adjustment.
+- Improper thermostat settings: The thermostat may need an adjustment.
 See if the fireplace will turn on by raising the setting higher than the current temperature in the room.

 - Old batteries: Some gas fireplaces have a battery-powered remote and receiver located behind or next to the gas logs.
 Try changing them to see if this resolves the problem.

 - Blown out pilot light: Older gas fireplaces use a continually burning pilot light to ignite the burner.
 If this goes out, relight it to restore functionality.

-- Faulty gas valve: Check the firebox or the wall or floor near the fireplace for a gas valve.
+- Faulty gas valve: Check the firebox, wall, or floor near the fireplace for a gas valve.
 It must be open and in the “on” position to allow gas to flow to the fireplace.

 - Propane tank trouble: If your fireplace gets fuel from a propane tank, make sure the knob on the tank is on and delivering gas.
 If that doesn’t work, you may need to refuel the tank.

 - Gas line problems: Is this the first fire of the year?
 Make sure the gas is turned on.
-You may also need to hold down the pilot button or knob to “bleed the line.”
-This gets air bubbles out of the gas line if it hasn’t been used in awhile.
+You may also need to hold down the pilot button or knob to “bleed the line” to get air bubbles out of the gas line if it hasn’t been used in a while.

 Signs You Need Gas Fireplace Repair